 The goal of these written problems is to help you learn how to write mathematics as you will need to do on the midterms and final exam.
 Solutions to the written homework will be posted online along with grading rubrics for the problems.
 We will also try to post incorrect solutions to help students learn from their and others’ mistakes.
 Of course, a policy of anonymity of the work will be strictly adhered to.

-The midterm exams will be administered in the evenings of Wednesday, September 24 and Wednesday, October 22, both being from 6-8pm.
-The first midterm will cover material from Sections 2.1-3.4 and the second midterm will cover material from Sections 3.5-4.2 (minus Section 3.10).
+The midterm exams will be administered in the evenings of Wednesday, February 11 and Wednesday, March 11, both being from 6-8pm.
+The first midterm will cover material from Sections 2.1-3.5 and the second midterm will cover material from Sections 3.6-4.3.

 Models of midterm and final exams can be found by clicking the Exams link above.